113ll3/Ibmclouddocscli/idt/commands.md

 ## view
 {: #view}

-You can view the URL to which your application is deployed through the `view` command.
-Run this command in the root directory of the application you want to view.
+You can view the URL to which your app is deployed through the `view` command.
+Run this command in the root directory of the app you want to view.
 The `view` command also opens the URL in your default browser.

-For applications deployed to Cloud Foundry, the URL consists of the application's host name and the application's domain.
+For apps deployed to Cloud Foundry, the URL consists of the app's host name and the app's domain.

-For applications deployed to Kubernetes, the URL consists of the IP address of the node to which it's deployed, and the public port.
-If the command determines that the application was deployed to Kubernetes, the CLI tool prompts for confirmation.
-If you specify that the application wasn't deployed to Kubernetes, then the Cloud Foundry URL is shown.
-If you expected the command to show the URL for a Kubernetes deployed application, ensure that the `cli-config.yml` contains an entry for `chart-path` or supply it through command line as shown [here](#chart-path).
+For apps deployed to Kubernetes, the URL consists of the IP address of the node to which it's deployed, and the public port.
+If the command determines that the app was deployed to Kubernetes, the CLI tool prompts for confirmation.
+If you specify that the app wasn't deployed to Kubernetes, then the Cloud Foundry URL is shown.
+If you expected the command to show the URL for a Kubernetes deployed app, ensure that the `cli-config.yml` contains an entry for `chart-path` or supply it through command line as shown [here](#chart-path).

-Run the following command to view your application:
+Run the following command to view your app:
 ```
 ibmcloud dev view
 ```